-This guide shows how to find your App Engine logs in the Google Cloud Platform Console.
+This guide shows how to find your App Engine logs in the Google Cloud Console.
 Viewing application logs is one of the simplest ways to monitor the performance of your web services.

 Before you begin

 This guide is part of an introductory series.
 To start from the beginning, see Building a Node.js App on App Engine.